Here's how your Uber is learning to drive

 "We have a very strict process for bringing drivers onto our program," McKahan said.
 "Part of that process is with a professional driving company where they learn how to operate a vehicle in situations that might be less than ideal."

-This training program constantly shifts to deal with the technology as it evolves.
+This training program constantly shifts to deal with the technology as it evolves and conditions change.
 For example, snow on the ground could change how a vehicle acts and reacts, so drivers need to be ready for that.
 There are also the normal ins and outs of driving in a city.

 "We're in a really jam-packed city here in Pittsburgh," McKahan said.
 "Every day we're dealing with pedestrians, bicyclists, different traffic lights, construction zones -- just anything that is a challenge for a vehicle or a driver."